aws-quickstart/cdk-eks-blueprints/docs/index.md

 # Overview

-Welcome to the Amazon Elastic Kubernetes Service (Amazon EKS) Shared Services Platform (SSP) Quick Start documentation site.
+Welcome to the Amazon Elastic Kubernetes Service (Amazon EKS) Shared Services Platform (SSP) documentation.
 Amazon EKS SSP provides AWS customers with a framework and methodology for building an SSP on top of [Amazon EKS](https://aws.amazon.com/eks/).

 ## What is an SSP?